 We’re proud of our past at Bakers - and rightly so!

-Bakers was founded in 1878 by William Baker, a millwright and engineer.
+William Baker opened business on 11th June 1878 with £50 and a loaned horse and cart, as a “Millwright, wheelwright, carpenter etc”.
 Operations were run from Eves Corner, Danbury, which remains the Head Office to this day.
 William Baker was born into a farming family in 1846 and after leaving school, became an apprentice to a millwright, eventually working for Fell Christy Millwrights of Chelmsford.

 Today, we’re still known for our expertise on historic and listed properties, and interestingly, many of the methods we use in our conservation and restoration work remain very similar to those of over a century ago.

-Over the last 130 years however, the Company has developed into a diverse business and operates in the educational, commercial, healthcare and housing sectors as well as carrying out insurance repairs for many insurance companies.
-The Company has also retained and expanded its specialist joinery, funeral and monumental/architectural masonry businesses.
+Over the last 140 years however, Bakers has developed into a diverse business and operates in the educational, commercial, healthcare and housing sectors as well as carrying out insurance repairs for many insurance companies.
+Bakers has also retained and expanded its specialist joinery, funeral and monumental/architectural masonry businesses.